The Identity & Communication Modeling Framework

 How to read the framework

-- Start with the domain that names the problem you are facing — identity, communication, cognition, or meaning.
+- Start with the domain that names the problem you're facing — identity, communication, cognition, or meaning.

-- Open the concept whose definition matches what you are actually experiencing.
+- Open the concept whose definition matches what you're actually experiencing.

-- Follow the connected concepts — they are not "related reading," they are the mechanism's neighbors in the model.
+- Follow the connected concepts — not "related reading" but the mechanism's neighbors in the model.